hearthandsinc/challenges/ios/readme.md

 ## Challenge Review

 We know it's a short amount of time, and you will have to prioritize what you spend time on.
-A few things that are important for us and that we will consider during the review:
+A few things that are important for us and that will be considered during the review:
-- structure: is the code easy to maintain and easy to evolve?
+- collaboration: is the code easy to read, maintain, and evolve?
+- features: what did you prioritize to maximize your impact?
-- robustness: is the code tested (or testable, we don't expect 100% code coverage here)
+- testability: is the code tested or easily testable?
-- documentation: is the readme clear and are important parts of the code documented?
+- documentation: is the readme clear? are important parts of the code documented? can we follow your thought process with your commits?

 Good luck, and enjoy!